 6. Flaxseed

 High in fibre and healthy fats, flaxseed makes a great addition to almost any diet.
-Research also suggests that it may even help to reduce cancer growth and kill cancer cells.
+Research suggests it may even help reduce cancer growth and kill cancer cells.

-In this study, 32 women with breast cancer were given either flaxseed or placebo muffins over the course of one month.
+In this study, 32 women with breast cancer were given either flaxseed or placebo muffins for one month.
 Those who ate flaxseed saw a decrease in cancer cells, as well as a reduction in markers associated with tumour growth.

 To reap the health benefits of flaxseed, experts recommend introducing around a tablespoon (10g) of ground flaxseed to your diet each day.
 You can do so by sprinkling it over cereal or yoghurt, adding it to baking recipes, or mixing it into smoothies.